Dinutuximab

 Filtration barrier (podocytes + endothelium)

-Citations per year in this profile — a proxy for how actively the agent's renal literature is accruing.
+Primary (non–case-report) references per year — a proxy for how actively the agent's renal literature is accruing.
 Recent years are highlighted.
 Reflects curation depth, not a systematic bibliometric count.

 General onco-nephrology references

 Where Naxitamab sits in nephrotoxicity space — each dot is an anti-cancer agent, positioned so neighbors share a kidney-injury phenotype.
+Its 6 closest are filled and lead to a numbered marker, matching the numbered cards below.

 Unituxin · Anti-GD2 antibody